Remember the kid in the playground who was better than everyone else with a football at his feet? That's what Thierry Henry was like in his pomp.

 Patrick Vieira's surprise departure in the summer of 2005 took Henry onto an even higher plain - he was now Arsenal captain.
 He celebrated in style, eclipsing the Club's scoring record with a brace at Sparta Prague in October of that year.
 Henry had learned so much about forward play from Ian Wright; now he was leaving the ultimate finisher in his wake.

-New York is where Henry now plies his trade.
+New York is where Henry ended his playing days.
 But he will always be an Arsenal man.
 In 2007 the fans voted for the Gunners' Greatest Moments and Henry was involved in five of the top 10.
 A year later, he eclipsed Bergkamp, Adams et al to win our Gunners' Greatest Player poll.